12 Best Plants for Fall Planters and Container Gardens

 9. Marigolds

-I have a mixture of nursery-bought and seed-sown marigolds, and yellow and orange blooms.
+I have a mixture of nursery-bought and seed-sown marigolds and yellow and orange blooms.
 I love this plant because of how long it blooms from early summer through the first frost.
-Another great feature of marigolds is their scent which makes deer run the other way.
+Another great feature of marigolds is their scent, making deer run the other way.

-Marigolds are great for repelling insects and pests from garden plants because of their pungent scent.
+Marigolds’ pungent scent is great for repelling insects and pests from garden plants.
 They are also a host plant for some Lepidoptera caterpillars.

 Other Fall Container Plants You Should Try